ChatFAQ/ChatFAQ/sdk/README.md

 The only thing left after defining your FSM is to communicate it to Riddler Server and remain listening as an RPC server (for executing your previously declared events & conditions on demand)

-We do so by instantiating the class RiddlerSDK and passing to the constructor 3 parameters:
+We do so by instantiating the class RiddlerSDK and passing to the constructor 5 parameters:

 - riddler_host: the address of our Riddler Server

+- user_email: the email of an Riddler's admin user

+- user_password:  the password of an Riddler's admin user

 - fsm_name: the name of our new FSM Definition if we are providing `fsm_def` or the name/ID of an already existing FSM Definition on the remote server if not `fsm_def` is provided